Zadar or Dubrovnik for your summer trip to Croatia?

 Zadar has not quite caught Dubrovnik up for popularity or prices yet, so you can still find some bargains in the quirky coastal city.

-I stayed in a very lively hostel for less than €15 a night.
+I stayed in the very lively Lazy Monkey Hostel for less than €15 a night.

 Where to stay in Dubrovnik?